A man sleeping on a couch.

 EXT.
 BUS STOP — DINER — MORNING

 An hour later, a bus pulls up across the street from a diner.
-Climbing off the bus, Nathaniel crosses the street, hurrying over to the diner.
+Climbing off the bus, Nate crosses the street, hurrying over to the diner.

 INT.
 DINER/BACK ROOM — MORNING

-Entering the diner, Nathaniel goes to punch in.
+Entering the diner, Nate goes to punch in.
 Two servers are standing back there.